 This course provides an introduction to internetworking technologies in today's networking environment.
 LAN and WAN connectivity issues, management of LANs, implementing a hierarchical design, IP address allocation, and OSI model, ISDN, and layer 2 switching are discussed and explained.
-Through lectures and lab exercises, students are provided with knowledge necessary to configure a multi-router environment and implement essential security features necessary to continuous operation of the network.
-1 c.u.
+Through lectures and lab exercises, students are provided with knowledge necessary to configure a multi-route environment and implement essential security features necessary to continuous operation of the network.